bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-08.md

 [Previous](exercise-07.md) |  [Next](exercise-09.md)
-## Adding HTTP PATCH Support in our Web Service API
+## Exercise 8: Adding HTTP PATCH Support in our Web Service API
 I hope that you are starting to get the hang of adding functionality to your API by now.
 In this exercise, we'll be adding the ability to update existing friend resources.